So, you want to make your Chromebook faster and speed it up again.

 Also, it could be because of Google updates for Chrome OS.
 Perhaps adding all these new features like a new Launcher, Night Mode, material design, and even a new wallpaper background slowly added up over time and now takes a lot of resources to run.

 Perhaps back then, Chrome OS was lightweight and agile.
 And now it’s slow and sluggish because of too many updates.
-Who knows.

 Here’s a video showing how to access your Chromebook’s disk: